June 24, 2025

 Building and Operating Your Factory: On-the-Ground Realities

 Industrial land and warehouse facilities are available for rent or purchase, particularly within designated industrial zones that offer ready-to-use infrastructure.
-As you develop your business plan, conducting thorough due diligence on local costs for land, construction, utilities, and labor is essential for creating an accurate financial model.
+As you develop your business plan, conducting thorough due diligence on local costs for land, construction, utilities, and labor is essential for building an accurate financial model.

 Frequently Asked Questions (FAQs)